mdhsieh/popular-movies/README.md

 ```

 ## Features:
-- Fetches data from the Internet with theMovieDB API
+- Fetches data from the Internet with The Movie DB API
 - Presents user with a grid arrangement of movie posters upon launch
 - Allows the user to change sort order by most popular or highest-rated
 - Allows the user to tap on a movie poster and transition to a details screen with additional information such as:
   - title
-  - movie poster image thumbnail
+  - movie backdrop image
   - a plot synopsis
   - user rating
   - release date